-[16] The process of issuing a building consent and the subsequent inspections under it ensure independent verification that the Building Code has been complied with and that the works will meet the required performance criteria in the Building Code.
-In doing so the building consent process provides protection for owners of works and the public at large.
-This accords with the purposes of the Act as set out in section 3:
+- [18] Building consents are granted under section 49 of the Act.
+A building consent can only be granted if the provisions of the Building Code will be satisfied. - [19] The process of issuing a building consent and the subsequent inspections under it ensure independent verification that the Building Code has been complied with and that the works will meet the required performance criteria in the Building Code.
+In doing so the building consent process provides protection for owners of works and the public at large. - [20] In Tan v Auckland Council6 the High Court, whilst dealing with a situation where no building consent had been obtained, stated the importance of the consenting process as follows: